Systemic Resilience

 Testing

-Validates new controls through rigorous tabletop exercises to ensure they effectively catch modelled failures.
+Stress-tests detection and response assumptions through rigorous tabletop exercises to ensure controls effectively catch modelled failures.

 Recovery

-Documents clear protocols for restoring services after a failure, ensuring true operational continuity.
+Documents recovery and reinstatement playbooks with clear protocols for restoring services after a failure, ensuring operational continuity.

 Advanced Toolset Support